bkry-code/kirby-calendar-board/README.md

 If you need a calendar view also in the website you can use, for example, the great [Calendar library](https://github.com/bastianallgeier/calendar) by Bastian Allgeier and get something like this:

 ![calendar_website](https://cloud.githubusercontent.com/assets/11831276/12672797/1022b3fc-c679-11e5-81d2-a65be9c15e1a.png)

+For suggestions or help [please let me know](https://github.com/molocLab/kirby-calendar-board/issues/new).

 ## Author